jamesbontempo/btreemap/README.md

 ![Version](https://img.shields.io/github/package-json/v/jamesbontempo/btreemap?color=blue) ![Coverage](https://img.shields.io/codecov/c/github/jamesbontempo/btreemap/&lt;main>.svg?style=flat) ![Dependencies](https://img.shields.io/librariesio/release/npm/btreemap) ![License](https://img.shields.io/github/license/jamesbontempo/btreemap?color=red)

 A `BTreeMap` is an indexed, sorted, type-aware, and persistable data store with a Map-like API and extensions for range-based methods.
 At it's core is a `Map` object, used to store key/value pairs, and a [B+ Tree](https://en.wikipedia.org/wiki/B%2B_tree) for managing keys.
 This "best of both worlds" approach leverages the strengths of each: the efficient data access of a `Map`, and the sorting and range benefits of a B+ Tree.
-In benchmark tests, `BTreeMap` significantly outperforms the B+ Tree libraries [sorted-btree](https://www.npmjs.com/package/sorted-btree) and [bplus-index](https://www.npmjs.com/package/bplus-index) when retrieving and updating existing values, and performs comparably on insertion and deletion tasks.
+In benchmark tests, `BTreeMap` significantly outperforms the B+ Tree libraries [sorted-btree](https://www.npmjs.com/package/sorted-btree) and [bplus-index](https://www.npmjs.com/package/bplus-index) when retrieving and updating existing values, and performs comparably on insertion and deletion tasks (see [Benchmarks](#benchmarks) for details).

 There is one important way in which a `BTreeMap` is different from a `Map`.
 The design inspiration comes from database indexes that can enforce unique keys constraints or allow  keys to have multiple related values.
 A `BTreeMap` can be similarly configured either way.
 When keys are unique, a `BTreeMap` effectively functions the same as a `Map`, with the added benefit of key sorting and range-based access.
 When keys are non-unique, each key can have an array of associated values, and this has several implications: